Health Professions Advising (HPA) Curriculum

 Please note: all HP Graduate schools have the right to ask to see your final grade even if you go the Pass/Fail route. ** Please know that a Pass at UM-Dearborn is a C- which is not acceptable to most HP graduate programs. **

-It is my hope that all HP Graduate Schools understand the historic and unprecedented circumstances we are all facing.
+It is now my understanding that all HP Graduate Schools recognize the historic and unprecedented circumstances we are all facing.
 If you need to P/F a science or pre-requisite course, please set up an HPA appointment to discuss your situation.
 You can find the HPA Appointment instructions in Topic 1, item 1 of the HP Google Classroom.

 Yes, in the past, in general, medical schools and HP Graduate schools, may have seen online courses as an indicator that a student was trying to take an "easy way out."

-*Today,* we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters.
+*Today,* we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters in 2020.
 It is my understanding that everyone is trying to be flexible right now, medical school and HP Graduate School admissions included.
 On the Pre-Medical and other HP links (upper left corner), you will see the State of Michigan Schools statement regarding online classes.
 For now, please proceed with your winter 2020, summer 2020, fall 2020, winter 2021, summer 2021 courses as they are planned.
 As we move in Fall 2021 and into in-person classes, the HP graduate schools we take this into account.

 Historically, medical schools and HP Graduate Schools have not been inclined to accept online prerequisites for reason stated above in Q2; and they were more likely to question the rigor of these courses.